kimberlym4488/extra-exceptional-ecommerce/GUIDELINES.md

-THEN a development database is created and is seeded with test data - Done WHEN I enter the command to invoke the application - Done THEN my server is started and the Sequelize models are synced to the MySQL database - Done WHEN I open API GET routes in Insomnia Core for categories, products, or tags - categories get/post/put/delete, products get THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
+THEN a development database is created and is seeded with test data - Done WHEN I enter the command to invoke the application - Done THEN my server is started and the Sequelize models are synced to the MySQL database - Done WHEN I open API GET routes in Insomnia Core for categories, products, or tags - categories get/post/put/delete, products get/post/put/delete, tags
+THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database